lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 I have been working to make Deep Learning Accessible on Windows Machines by providing a Linux Docker Image on top of WSL Linux and connecting to the GPU.

-I am currently seeting up a Lab Machine with an RTX2080 which is a pretty good GPU.
+I am currently setting up a Lab Machine with an RTX2080 which is a pretty good GPU.

 So here are the steps to getting this up and running.